Welcome to the Catalyst Pre-Development Project Request for Proposals (RFP)

 ECONOMIC EQUITY PRIORITIES

-For We Prosper Together, economic equity is considered the just and fair inclusion of disinvested communities into the economic fabric of the Capital Region to ensure they advance economically and reach their full potential.
-Projects should prioritize economic equity by creating pathways for empowerment and social mobility for unique disinvested populations.
-In addition to meeting the definition of “exploratory” or “last mile” indicated prior, and advancing one of the priority or opportunity industry sectors identified by the We Prosper Together initiative, proposed project plans should intentionally incorporate inclusionary strategies to ensure direct benefit to disinvested communities.
+For We Prosper Together, economic equity is considered the just and fair inclusion of disinvested communities into the economic fabric of the Capital Region to ensure they advance economically and 7 reach their full potential.
+Projects must prioritize economic equity by creating pathways for empowerment and social mobility for our unique disinvested populations.
+In addition to meeting the definition of “exploratory” or “last mile” indicated prior, and advancing one of the priority or opportunity industry sectors identified by the We Prosper Together initiative, proposed project plans must intentionally incorporate inclusionary strategies to ensure direct benefit to our disinvested communities.
 The Capital Region’s economic equity priorities are introduced below, with the full details available here:

 INELIGIBLE PROJECTS AND ACTIVITIES